waaeer/perl-orm-easy/README.md

 The return value is a JSONb of the following structure:

-    { "list" : [ {...}, {...}, .... ],
+    { "list" : [ {object1}, {...}, .... ],
 	  "n" : <total number>
 	}

-The list is usually a page of the whole selection, acccoring to `page` and `pagesize` parameters.
-The total number is required to organize page-by page view.
+The list is usually a page of the whole selection, based on `page` and `pagesize` parameters.
+The total number is required to organize a paginated view.
 If pagesize is zero, all objects will be returned.

-The SQL query is formed due to content of the `query` parameter, which is a JSONb object, described in the following sections.
+The SQL query is formed on the base of the content of the `query` parameter, which is a JSONb object, described in the following sections.

 ### Options